 This is mainly due to the rise of apps, mobile commerce and advertising.
 Nowadays, you can download apps for every news portal and e-commerce websites in three different platforms.

 There is an enormous growth in the usage of Internet and few countries like India is set to break all records especially due to low monthly Broadband rentals and reduced costs of components such as Modems and Routers.
 The easy availability of modem and router in a single wireless device has added extra flavour.

-Moreover, telecom companies are providing Internet connectivity within few days of application instead of several months like in the past.
+Moreover, telecom companies are providing Internet connectivity within a few days of applications instead of several months like in the past.
 Hence, people in both rural and urban areas in India who were unable to afford Internet are able to easily get access within a short span of time.